TosbackCgusBridge-Bot/CGUs-versions/Ebaumsworld/Privacy Policy.md

+*   SAM JACKSON PARTNER Sam Jackson Quotes
+*   VIDEO Make a Vortex Cannon out of a Cardboard Box
+*   VIDEO Awesome Karaoke Phillipino Kid
 *   PARTNER REAL OR FAKE
-*   VIDEO Sleepy Twin Boys vs Tasty Spaghetti
-*   CUBE MAPPING PARTNER 3D Cube Mapping Demo
+*   BEST OF HAZING BLOG Fraternity Hazing is Retarded.
+*   VIDEO Kid Rock &.
+Pam Anderson Yell at Paparazzi
+*   VIDEO Biker Surfs Out Crash On Top Of His Motorcycle
+*   VIDEO Kid Face Plants HARD
+*   COMMUNITY GAME Neckbeard Basement Escape
 *   HALLOWEEN CRAP BLOG Halloween...
+*   VIDEO Dead Deer Found Inside Restaurant Kitchen
+*   VIDEO Peacocks Fly Down to Bird Keeper's Whistle
+*   VIDEO Eye Of The Pig Caller
 *   VIDEO Alberta Cop Kicks Man In Face
-*   VIDEO Dog Wants This Root
-*   VIDEO Commentators Mock Injured Rallycross Driver
-*   VIDEO Replacement Weather Guy
 *   MARIO COURT PARTNER Super Mario Attorney at Law
-*   VIDEO Clutch Fail!
+*   VIDEO The Incredible Golden Arch
-*   PIG'S NIGHTMARE PARTNER Angry Birds IRL
-*   VIDEO Slow Mo: Molotov Cocktail Against House
 *   DEMOLITION!
 PARTNER Cedar Point's Space Spiral Demolition
-*   VIDEO Dead Deer Found Inside Restaurant Kitchen
+*   PIG'S NIGHTMARE PARTNER Angry Birds IRL
+*   VIDEO TINY Kitten vs HUGE Dog
+*   CUBE MAPPING PARTNER 3D Cube Mapping Demo
 *   GUESS WHO DIED PICTURE Guess Who: Serial Killer Edition
+*   VIDEO Guys Reel In Shark On The Beach
+*   VIDEO Ghetto Stuntman Breaks Wrist
 *   CHER IS NUTS BLOG Cher's Twitter
-*   VIDEO Awesome Karaoke Phillipino Kid
-*   VIDEO Soldier Gets Karma'd
-*   CHANGED COMICS GALLERY Comics With Alternate Text
-*   VIDEO Peacocks Fly Down to Bird Keeper's Whistle
-*   VIDEO Karate Kid Fail
-*   VIDEO Blue Laser Cigarette Lighter
-*   VIDEO Pitiful Escape Attempt
-*   LIFE HACKS BLOG Fake Life Hacks

 Privacy Policy Viumbe, LLC. ("Viumbe") respects your privacy.
 This policy explains the privacy practices of Viumbe website and the following websites owned and operated by Viumbe and included therein: EbaumsWorld.com, YourDailyMedia.com, and Celebremix.com (together will be referred to as: "Viumbe Websites") and Viumbe's products, software, data feeds, and services offered to you on, from or through the Viumbe Websites (collectively the "Service").
 It describes the ways Viumbe collects and uses your personal information on the Service and the rights and options available to you with respect to your information.